 Once your guinea pig has settled in and is cautiously moving around their cage or hutch its time to approach lap time!
 You can read our full guide on it but we’ve broken the basics down here.

-Guinea pigs should have lap time / play every single day as its good for them to get out and about their cage, you get some quality time with them plus it helps bonding.
+Guinea pigs should have lap time/play every single day as its good for them to get out and about their cage, you get some quality time with them plus it helps with bonding.

 Not to mention its great for sneaking a health check and grooming session in!
 Lap time is when your play, stroke, talk and spend some time with your guinea pig on your lap.
-Its a great idea to also feed them a little treat as well so that even the most timid / independent guinea pig will enjoy it.
+It’s a great idea to also feed them a little treat as well so that even the timidest/independent guinea pig will enjoy it.
+Playtime is when your piggy can run free in a secure area that is easy for you to clean.
+You can make a run using cardboard or buy one.
+There are lots of options to chose from such as this specially designed one or this one intended for bunnies or guinea pigs!

 Patience is a virtue